 - Open a checking account: A checking account comes with a debit card, checks, electronic transfers and autopay or bill pay options for convenience.
 A bank offers protections if your account has been compromised.
 As long as you report the fraud promptly, you won’t lose money.

 - Mobile wallets/apps: Apps like Venmo, Zelle and PayPal are safe payment alternatives.
 When you send money, the app hides personal and financial data from the receiver by using encryption.
 Make sure the recipient’s name is correct.
-If you choose to use Zelle or Venmo, keep in mind that once the money is sent, it’s received almost instantly and can’t be refunded if you made an error.
+If you choose to use Zelle or Venmo, keep in mind that once the money is sent, it’s received almost instantly and generally can’t be refunded if you made an error.

 - Credit cards: Paying with your card may be one of the safest methods.
 Although your credit card number could be stolen, you’re not responsible for unauthorized charges as long as you report them promptly.